Deliciously moist gingerbread spiced loaf cake topped with thick cream cheese frosting!

 - 1 teaspoon vanilla extract

-Preheat the oven to 350F/176C.
+Preheat the oven to 350F/180C.
 Spray a 9x5 inch loaf pan with non-stick spray.
 Set aside.

-In a large bowl, whisk the flour, baking powder, baking soda, ginger, cinnamon, nutmeg, and salt together until combined.
+- In a large bowl, whisk the flour, baking powder, baking soda, ginger, cinnamon, nutmeg, and salt together until combined.
+Set aside.

 Pour the batter into the prepared loaf pan.
-Cover loosely with aluminium foil, and bake for 50 - 60 minutes, or until a toothpick inserted into the centre comes out clean with only a few small moist crumbs.
+Bake for 50 - 60 minutes, or until a toothpick inserted into the centre comes out clean with only a few small moist crumbs.
 Allow to cool completely in the pan on a wire rack before removing and frosting.

-Notes*If you can't get hold of buttermilk, add 1 tablespoon of white vinegar, and 250ml (1 cup) of milk to a measuring jug.
+*If you can't get hold of buttermilk, add 1 tablespoon of white vinegar, and 240ml (1 cup) of milk to a measuring jug.
 Leave for 5 minutes, then it's ready to use!